 How can I become involved in helping to advance chronic and recurrent UTI awareness?

-If you’d like to become more actively involved, send us a message letting us know how you may be able to volunteer your skills.
+If you’d like to become more actively involved, you can become an ambassador and participate in live member feedback sessions.
 We are a small but driven team, and we appreciate the opportunity to connect with other members of the UTI community.